Graylab/Implicit-Membrane-Energy-Function-Benchmark/README.md

 	Rscript analyze_f19_tests.R

-If one wants to avoid using R package you can also keep using the python package.
+If you want to avoid using R package you can also keep using the python.
-This code is particularly written for tests 1,2,5,7 and 9 (Results for Franklin2023 paper).
+The following code is particularly written for tests 1,2,5,7 and 9 (Results for Franklin2023 paper).
 	'./plot_benchmark_dataset --energy_fxn franklin2023 --which_tests ddG-of-mutation'

 #### Determining the weights of score function #####